CSlug42/Bugdom/README.md

 # Bugdom
-This is a Terraria Mod centered around exploration and game progression via big catching
+This is a Terraria Mod centered around exploration and game progression via bug catching